kaltura/playkit-android-kava/DOCUMENTATION.md

     - If not exist do not send this parameter at all.

     ---

+* <a id="applicationVer"></a>applicationVer - The application name as derived from configuration.
+    - Optional parameter.
+    - Obtained from pluginConfig.
+    - If not exist do not send this parameter at all.

+    ---

+* <a id="playlistId"></a>playlistId - The Kaltura playlist id.
+    - Optional parameter.
+    - Obtained from pluginConfig.
+    - If not exist do not send this parameter at all.

+    ---

 * <a id="targetPosition"></a>targetPosition - The requested seek position of the media.
     - Should be in format of float (second.milliSecond).